Why We Made It and You Haven't, Yet*

 - Have F-YOU money.
 Simply put, this is having enough money to do what you want and is commonly known as having enough money so that you can tell your boss to get lost.
 This allows you to not make decisions out of fear and the need for ‘employment safety’.
 With F-YOU money, the focus is on you and not your paycheck.
 There are three realistic ways to get this money, and best results come from a combination of the three.
 1. Make more money (get a raise, get a side hustle).
 2. Need less money (don't equate success or happiness with things).
 3. Save, then save some more (as Mr Money Mustache wrote, if you save 50% or more of your take home salary you'll be able to 'retire' and become financially independent in a fraction of time compared to the average American).

 - Get used to being uncomfortable.
 Reaching your goals means getting out of your comfort zone and doing things that are scary and even painful.
 A great way to learn this is to start running or jogging.
 It gets uncomfortable real quick.
 When you go past the point of wanting to quit, you see that you can do it.
-You learn that by in large pain is normal and it’s mostly okay, the discomfort causes you to grow.
+You learn that by-and-large pain is normal and it’s mostly okay, the discomfort causes you to grow.

 - Figure out who and what you want to be.
-This may mean picturing the ideal you, detailed down to the job, clothing, location and bank account.
+This may mean picturing the ideal you, detailed down to the job, clothing, location, and bank account.
 Or, it could be a list of attributes.
 However, you define it, know where you’re going.

 - Set your milestones.
 Once you know who and what you want to be and what your goals are, set smaller milestones.
 These are achievable goals that you can keep in the forefront and not be overwhelmed by the large overall goal.
 Small wins make goals actionable and obtainable.